-"The reason that we find only one person like you in a whole century, is that if more of you were born… nothing would be like it is now.
+"The reason that we find only one person like you in a whole century, is that if more of you were born… nothing would be like it in now.
 Everything would be better," he stressed the word, like he knew that I needed to hear it.
 "You are so pure, so kind, so tenacious, so…" he looked up at the sky like he was searching for words.
 I recognized the gesture.
-He did it every time I was doing something stupid or refusing to understand something he was trying to explain to me.
+He did it every time I refused to understand something he was trying to explain to me.
 He rephrased and started again, "You are everything that an Angel needs to be.
-That you have survived your childhood being different without losing what makes you a potential Angel… That part of your life is done now.
+That you have survived your childhood being different without losing what makes you a potential Angel… That part of you life is done now.
 It was a test that has been in place since Angels first began."

-Caerwyn moved his hand from my chin to my cheek, and ran his thumb across my cheekbone.
+Caerwyn moved his hand from my chin to my cheek, and ran her thumb across my cheekbone.

 "You could be an Angel… but it is your choice."

 Everything that I had believed for 18 years was being ripped out from under me.
 I didn't have any Angel kisses because… I could be an Angel?
 My entire life thus far has been a test?

 And I could be an Angel, and see Caerwyn, for the rest of my life?

 Caerwyn's green eyes never wavered from my blue ones.
 It was like he was following my thought process through my eyes.
 I knew that my hopes from all my time with him would never work.
 A human and an Angel simply could not be.
 But now, I was being told that I could be an Angel.
 Does that change everything enough for it to work?
 He watched me grow up.
 He probably just thought of me as a little sister.